Serg-f/musicians-site/README.md

 # Musicians Site

-Welcome to the Musicians Site repository, a web application designed with a **clean microservices architecture**, leveraging modern web development practices and technologies, and deployed on Google Cloud Platform.
+Musicians Site is a web application designed with a clean microservices architecture, leveraging modern web development and devOps practices and technologies, and deployed on Google Cloud Platform.

 ## Key Features